Beyond Firms and Industries: Shock Propagation through Establishment- and Product-Level Supply Chains: Method

+where the operator $\otimes$ indicates that the products of supplier $j$ are included if and only if $A_{ji}=1$.

-Next, we describe the propagation process.
-Each entity has a state, which is defined as $s_i(t)$ at time $t$. $s_i(t)$ can be in one of two states: active or inactive.
-We assign 1 and 0 for simplicity in the notations.
-Once an entity becomes inactive, it cannot become active again during the propagation calculation.
-Let $U$ be the set of entities that became newly inactive at time $t-1$.
-The set of active client entities that have at least one supplier in $U$ is denoted as $V$.
-For an entity $v$ in $V$, let $U_v$ be the subset of $U$ that supplies to $v$.
-The probability of propagation $\rho_v$ to entity $v$ at time $t$ is calculated as follows:
+Each entity has a binary state $s_i(t)$ at time $t$, where $s_i(t)=1$ indicates that the entity is active and $s_i(t)=0$ indicates that it is inactive.
+Once an entity becomes inactive, it remains inactive for the remainder of the simulation, meaning that our simulation does not assume any recovery from supply chain disruptions.
+Let $U$ denote the set of entities that become newly inactive in the previous period $t-1$.
+Let $V$ be the set of active entities that have at least one supplier in $U$.
+For each entity $v \in V$, the probability that it becomes inactive at time $t$, denoted by $\rho_v(t)$, is given by

-where $p_{vqt}$ is the probability of shock propagation to entity $v$ at time $t$ through product $q$.
-This Eqn.~(\ref{eq:pro}) means only when there is no shock propagation for all supply products that newly inactive suppliers have, $v$ remains active and vice versa.
-The $p_{vqt}$ is expressed by the following equation:

-where $p$ is the basic propagation probability of inactivity and is a parameter commonly used throughout the calculation. $\mathbf{1}$ is a common indicator function corresponding to

-Eqn.~(\ref{eq:compp}) means if a client entity $v$ has active supplier entities regarding product $q$, the propagation is mitigated by its number.

-Initially, all $s_i(0)$ are active.
-However, one entity is uniformly and randomly selected to become inactive from all entities (or within specific candidates depending on the setting).
-The propagation is then calculated as described above, continuing as long as new inactives are generated.
-This process is considered one set, and for each setting, 100,000 sets are calculated.
-In addition, the propagation probability ranges from 0.2 to 1.0, increasing in steps of 0.2.
+where $p_{vqt}$ denotes the probability that a disruption propagates to entity $v$ through input product $q$ at time $t$.